Chioma5-star/quickdrop/Readme.md

 - Delete a delivery request (with confirmation)
 - Basic input escaping to avoid HTML injection from entered text
 - Responsive layout down to mobile widths

-## Next step
-Level 2, Task 1 rebuilds this same UI as a React app with component-based state management.